sygmaprotocol/sygma-docs/docs/02-sygma-protocol/02-Tailored-Security/03-Spectre/01-spectre-intro.md

 It's crucial to note that neither the threshold signature nor its generation process is concerned with specific consensus rules — they merely confirm the signer's assertions.
 In contrast, the coprocessor proofs are tailored to the exact computations being verified.
 Therefore, no valid proof can exist for a computation that halts, for instance, due to fraudulent inputs.

-Spectre’s coprocessor proofs are cryptographic arguments of knowledge, that is, SNARKs (Succinct, Non-Interactive Arguments of Knowledge).
+Spectre’s coprocessor proofs are cryptographic arguments of knowledge, or **SNARKs** (Succinct, Non-Interactive Arguments of Knowledge).
 A critical aspect of Spectre is that it does not rely on trusted intermediaries and makes no probabilistic economic assumptions.

 Spectre consists of three main components:
-- Spectre Prover
+- **Spectre Prover**
-- Light-client Circuits
+- **Light-client Circuits**
-- Verifier Contracts
+- **Verifier Contracts**

 ## Spectre Prover